implico/frontend-starter/README.md

 * [Babel](https://babeljs.io/) support
 * full task customization based on hooks (injected for every task step, allowing to modify or remove)
 * ability to register custom tasks
-* to be fixed: as for now, the script does not quit, even if you run non-watching tasks such as `dev:build` and needs to quit manually (Ctrl+C)
+* to be fixed: as for now, the script does not exit, even if you run non-watching tasks such as `dev:build` and needs to quit manually (Ctrl+C)